tonyc/open890/README.md

         asdf install elixir 1.10.4-otp-22
         asdf install nodejs 12.18.3

+  * You may see scary-looking messages during the Erlang install that says something like "fop is missing" or "documentation cannot be built" - this is OK.
-  * Once everything has installed, you should be able to run `elixir --version` and see the correct version listed.
+  * Once everything has installed, you should be able to run `elixir --version` and also `npm --version`
   * Clone this repository

   * Continue from [Config](#config)